 Infringement / Request Definition Fee / Fine (per instance) Appeal decision in relation to competitions Administration fee to accompany a lodgement of an appeal against a decision made in accordance with these by-laws.
-1 unit Refunded if upheld CEO discretion Administration fee to accompany a lodgement of a CEO discretion request 1 unit Forfeit No advice of forfeit Advised of forfeit on day of game Forfeit otherwise advised 2 units 2 units 3 unit Junior Duty fine - incompetent duty Upon recommendation by the Court Supervisor or Referee Coach BACT may impose a fine.
-1 competition point Duty fine - no duty Did not provide any personnel for entire game 1 unit and 1 competition points Duty fine - no duty Did not provide any personnel for entire game which resulted in the game not being able to be played 3 units and 3 competition points (to cover credits for the teams unable to play) Poaching Penalty for a club/team if BACT deems that it is guilty of poaching 10 units Rescheduling game Administration fee to accompany request to reschedule a game after draw has been published Late Nomination Fee Administration fee to accompany a late team nomination 1 unit
+1 unit Refunded if upheld CEO discretion Administration fee to accompany a lodgement of a CEO discretion request Forfeit 1.
+No advice of forfeit 1.
+2 units 2.
+Advised of forfeit on day of game 2.
+2 units 3.
+Forfeit otherwise advised 3.
+1 unit Junior Duty fine - incompetent duty Upon recommendation by the Court Supervisor or Referee Supervisor BACT may impose a fine.
+1 competition point Duty fine - no duty Did not provide any personnel for entire game 1 unit and 1 competition points Duty fine - no duty Did not provide any personnel for entire game which resulted in the game not being able to be played 3 units and 3 competition points (to cover credits for the teams unable to play) Poaching Penalty for a club/team if BACT deems that it is guilty of poaching 10 units Rescheduling game Administration fee to accompany request to reschedule a game after draw has been published 1/2 unit Late Nomination Fee Administration fee to accompany a late team nomination 1 unit